byu-magicc/UBLOX_read_2/README.md

     $ git submodule update --init --recursive

+### Example launch files
-See rover_launch.xml for an example of launching a rover node.
+See rover_launch.xml for an example of launching a rover node.\
-See base_launch.xml for an example of launching a base node.
+See base_launch.xml for an example of launching a base node.\
-See example_2_rovers_launch.xml for an example of launching a base node with two rover nodes.
+See example_2_rovers_launch.xml for an example of launching a base node with two rover nodes.\